-- In addition to meeting the program requirements of their home graduate unit, students will be required to complete both the master's- and doctoral-level core courses (0.5 fullcourse equivalent [FCE] each) and one elective course (0.5 FCE) for either of the two options.
-The master's-level course must be completed before enrolling in the doctoral-level course. - It is expected that the student's thesis or practicum (whichever is included in his or her program of study) would be in his or her chosen study areas (i.e., in either aging and the life course or palliative and supportive care).
+- In addition to meeting the program requirements of their home graduate unit, students will be required to complete both the - master's-level core course: AGE1000H Multidisciplinary Research Concepts in Palliative and Supportive Care or AGE2000H Principles of Aging and - doctoral-level core course: AGE1500H Advanced Research Methodologies in Palliative and Supportive Care or AGE3000H Advanced Research Seminar in Aging and the Life Course, and - $\circ$ $\,$ one elective course (0.5 FCE) for either of the two options. - The master's-level course must be completed before enrolling in the doctoral-level course. - It is expected that the student's thesis or practicum (whichever is included in his or her program of study) would be in his or her chosen study areas (i.e., in either aging and the life course or palliative and supportive care).